 7. Merle Pomeranians

 Merle isn’t really any one color.
 In fact, the term is used to describe a multi-colored coat pattern that looks like the color has been “splashed” on.
 Merle coloring can be displayed on almost any base color.
 A tan coat with splashes of black, brown, red, or grey is an example of a merle coat.
-Depending on the splash color, these dogs may be referred to as having coats of red merle, cream merle, chocolate merle, and so on.
-This coat color isn’t common but is highly sought-after due to its uniqueness.
+Depending on the splash color, these dogs may be referred to as black and white Pomeranians, brown and white Pomeranians, red merle, cream merle, chocolate merle, and so on.
+This Pomeranian color isn’t common but is highly sought-after due to its uniqueness.

 8. Beaver Pomeranians

-Commonly mistaken for cream- or chocolate-colored dogs, beaver Pomeranians have coats that are light to dark brown.
+Commonly mistaken for cream-, chocolate-colored, or brown Pomeranians, beaver Pomeranians have coats that are light to dark brown.
 But they are distinguished by their skin pigmentation.
-A beaver Pomeranian’s paw pads, lips, nose, and rims of the eyes are all feature a beige/brown pigmentation.
+A beaver Pomeranian’s paw pads, lips, nose, and rims of the eyes all feature a beige/brown pigmentation.
 Any Pomeranian with black markings does not qualify as a beaver color even if they display the beige/brown pigmentation.

 9. Parti Pomeranians